artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 Many of Ovid's stories explain the origin of species (especially of birds), rivers, springs, and constellations.

+As an interesting note, the tale that Mercury tells Argus is about the rape of Syrinx; a commentator observed that rape is so common that the story was dull enough to put Argus to sleep (although his wand may have helped too).

 ## Epistemology

 Ovid does not appear to take the myths he is telling seriously.
 Throughout the poem, he inserts comic asides.
 Here I present a few illustrative examples.